The sun is shining, the birds are chirping, and the trees are budding. What a perfect time to give your home’s exterior a little tender loving care.

-Your home exterior has a big job to do.
-It protects you and your family from all the elements, and helps maintain the overall integrity of your home’s structure.
-Keeping it well-maintained and clean can not only keep your home’s outside appearance in tip-top shape, but also help you prevent costly repairs caused by neglect.
+The exterior of your home has a big job to do.
+It is the number one protector for you and your family when it comes to environmental elements and harsh weather conditions.
+Keeping your exterior well-maintained and clean can not only keep your home’s outside appearance in tip-top shape, but will prevent costly repairs in the future.

 Patio / Deck

 Your patio or deck is another candidate for a good pressure washing.
 Pressure washers just use water to blast away dirt and grime.
 (So no need for any harsh chemicals!)
 For tougher dirt and grime, use an outdoor scrubbing brush before you use the pressure washer.